MountainCS/mountaincs.github.io/README.md

 # mountaincs.github.io
-A personal website / blog at [mountaincs.github.io][mountaincs.github.io].
+A personal website / blog at <a href="mountaincs.github.io">mountaincs.github.io</a>